ziranl16/OpenAI_feeds/README.md

 # OpenAI_feeds

-[OpenAI_feeds](https://t.me/OpenAI_feeds_bot) bot created by chatgpt within 30 mins from scratch!
-I have no experience with creating telegram bots before.
+[OpenAI_feeds](https://t.me/OpenAI_feeds_bot) bot created by chatgpt within 30 mins from scratch, with help from a human who has no experience with creating telegram bots before.

 Hi there!
 I'm a bot CREATED BY CHATGPT WITHIN 30 MINS that provides daily trending posts from the OpenAI subreddit.